Updated September 2023

 Explore the Town by Foot

-Simply walking along the cobblestone roads and taking in medieval architecture is a wonderful way to kill some time in Saint-Émilion.
+Simply walking along the cobblestone roads and taking in medieval architecture is a wonderful way to spend some time in Saint-Émilion.
 The bell tower on top of the monolithic church is an iconic sight to take in, and I highly recommend bringing your camera for some cool, vintage-inspired shots.

 You can even visit the tourist center to rent keys that will give you access to the bell tower so that you can enjoy a truly epic view of the village.